harshitaggarwal01/Visual-Research-Paper/README.md

    ### Objective:

    Take a pdf of a research paper and generate a comprehensive mind map as a means of visual summarization.

+   ### Motivation:

+   As executives in an undergraduate machine intelligence research community, we saw a need in fellow students with learning disabilities who had difficulty  understanding the often tedious text of research papers.
+This project also proved to be extremely helpful for visual learners within the community as well.
+We’re hoping to make this tool open to the general public soon.

+   ### How It Works:

    ![](beryllium1.gif)